 11. Use a travel agent

 Seems counter-intuitive doesn’t it?
 But, in fact, most travel agents don’t charge you anything for their service.
-And as experts in their field, they can find you the best deals.
+And if you find a really great one, they can find you the best deals.
+In fact, they may have access to deal you wouldn’t otherwise find.
 Travel agents can end up saving you quite a bit of money on your family travel!
 Pick an agent that specializes in family travel and will make your trip EXTRA special.

 Many agents post tons of great deals on social media.
 So pick a few great ones to follow.
 You might find a vacation deal that you didn’t expect, and wind up booking a dream vacation!
 Just recently, a travel agent friend posted a fantastic sale at one of my FAVORITES, Aulani, and we had to jump on it.